antmd/MailPluginManager/README.markdown

 #### Tool

 * Boot time plugin compatibility checking
+  1. Create views for single item and multiple items
+  2. Define states that are relevant (i.e. update available, not compatible, etc)
+  3. Define actions that can be taken
+* Crash Reporting
 * Allowing access to Latest OS Support info
-* Crash Reporting

 #### Other